oliverphan/pet-workspace/README.md

 1. Home page: Links to todos page
 2. Todo-list page: Describe the steps taken in the project and links to home page

-Serve the application with `nx serve todos`
+Serve the application with `nx serve todos`.
+Make sure to include `--poll=2000` option to get webpack live reload.

 ---